damc/football/README.md

 ## Usage

-Before you run the program, you have to have a subscription on Sportmonks.com and API token so that the program can connect to Sportmonks API.
+Before you run the program, you need to have a subscription on Sportmonks.com and API token so that the program can connect to Sportmonks API.
 You have to have Python3 installed as well.

 To run the program, execute (from the project root folder):